Table of Contents

 There are no costs associated with an application.
 However, some individuals elect to retain private financial planners to help them with the process.
 These individuals will charge for their assistance.

 The easiest and best way to begin the application process is by taking the Social Security Administration's benefits screening test.
 This questionnaire takes approximately 5 minutes to complete and screens for a variety of benefits, not just for SSI.
 One can begin the process here.
+One can also call 1-800-772-1213 to make an appointment for application.

 Government assistance is also available for the application process (though not with the preparation of finances).
 Read more here.